min. 10, max. 20 people

 During the tour, taking photos and filming is allowed.

 Before entering the Miners’ Route, tourists use the cloakroom located in the Regis Shaft building.
 Each tour participant receives an individual locker, locked with a key.
-Backpacks, bags, suitcases with larger dimensions should be left in the storage room, which is located on the surface near the Daniłowicz Shaft.
+The size of lockers is limited – make sure not to bring large luggage for your tour of the Miners’ Route.

 Visitors can use the toilets in the Regis Shaft building, before and after the tour.